 - Umineko no Naku Koro ni - The Seven Stakes of Purgatory are shown as part spike, part homicidal guided missile, and part this.

-- Pokémon Special: Gold always carries a billard cue with him and frequently uses it to launch his Pokeballs to a tactically advantageous postion, often ricocheting them off of surfaces to get there.
+- Pokémon Special: Gold always carries a billiard cue with him and frequently uses it to launch his Pokeballs to a tactically advantageous position, often ricocheting them off of surfaces to get there.

 - Captain America's shield.
 Due to its unique construction and lots of practice, for the most part - others who have stepped into the role, like John Walker, never really got the hang of it like the original did.

 - Cyclops of the X-Men has repeatedly demonstrated the ability to cause his optic blasts to ricochet or reflect off of objects in a trajectory to his liking.
 He's reflected a single blast off of over a dozen objects before.
 How the objects aren't simply destroyed from the force is never explained, but it's one of his niftiest tricks.

 - Predicting ricochets is an intuitive secondary power of his.
 If you play pool against him, play for fun, not money.